PERIOD (TITIK)

 Numbers in a series: To make New England Clam

-Chowder get the following items: (1) quahogs, (2) cream, (3) potatoes, and (4) onions.
+Chowder get the following items: (1) quahogs, (2) cream, (3)

 Letters in a series: What was Hamlet's mother's name?